 Waterloo Arts Fest

-For the 2017 Waterloo Arts Fest, Playwrights Local curated and underwrote a full day’s worth of programming at the Storytellers’ Stage, and produced a return engagement by fest favorites StarDrop Circus.
+For the 2017 Waterloo Arts Fest, Playwrights Local curated and underwrote a full day’s worth of programming on the Storytellers’ Stage, and produced a return performance by Fest favorites StarDrop Circus.

 The lineup of this year’s storytellers included Oluremi Oliver and Deborah Wright of the Cleveland Association of Black Storytellers, Wandering Aesthetics, Donna Willingham, Allie Theiss, Carol Weakland, Gail Nyoka, and Rachel Baird.
 The closing set by Story Club/Literary Cleveland was hosted by Dana Norris and included stories from Ian Whippie, Lawrence Solomon, and Diane Ferri.

-On April 11, 2017, Playwrights Local performed a free outreach presentation of its production of Mac Wellman’s Bitter Bierce at Judson Manor, Cleveland’s venerable senior and assisted living home.
-Playwrights Local is pleased to engage the community through this type of appearance.
+On April 11, 2017, Playwrights Local performed a free outreach performance of its production of Mac Wellman’s Bitter Bierce at Judson Manor, Cleveland’s venerable senior and assisted living home.

 Find information on the film and festival at: https://www.clevelandfilm.org/films/2017/dispatches-from-cleveland

-Special thanks to Ms. Ridgeway, her fast-working staff, and our talkback speakers, including activist Basheer Jones and playwright Michael Oatman.
+Thanks to Ms. Ridgeway and our talkback panelists, including activist Basheer Jones and playwright Michael Oatman.

-2016 was the 14th annual production of this amazing, always-free festival.
-Find info on the artists, bands, craftspeople, food trucks, sponsors, and much much more at the Fest website or in the official program.
+2016 was the 14th annual production of the amazing, always-free Fest.
+Find info on the artists, bands, craftspeople, food trucks, and sponsors in the official program.